backupbrew/switchbrew/Setting up Development Environment.md

     chmod +x ./devkitA64update.pl
     ./devkitA64update.pl

-You may need to use sudo here of you set DEVKITPRO to a path not writable by your user.
+You may need to use sudo here if you set DEVKITPRO to a path not writable by your user.

 # Building the examples